OpenNebula/docs/source/intro_release_notes/release_notes_hotfix/resolved_issues_549.rst

 - `Doesn't retrieve VMs in VMGroup datatable <https://github.com/OpenNebula/one/issues/1800>`__.
 - `Set content-type for oneflow requests.
 Prevent RangeError when parsing big templates <https://github.com/OpenNebula/one/issues/1560>`__.
 - `Fix 'LastPass detected a login form that is insecure' message <https://github.com/OpenNebula/one/pull/325>`__.
+- `Users can remove VM_RESTRICTED_ATTR feilds <https://github.com/OpenNebula/one/issues/1777>`__.
+- `Sunstone: No way for update VM configuration if it have restricted vector atributes. <https://github.com/OpenNebula/one/issues/1790>`__.